 It is always good to do some homework about anything that you are going to commit yourself to.
 You must already be aware of the CAT format and pattern.
 CAT (Common Admission Test) is a computer-based aptitude test for admissions into some of the top B-schools of the country.

 The CAT is an online test with a duration of 3 hours where the examinees are tested in the Verbal (34 QUESTIONS), Quantitative ( 34 QUESTIONS) and DI-LR (32 QUESTIONS) sections.
-Every correct answer is rewarded with 3 marks while every incorrect MCQ will deduce 1 mark.
+Every correct answer is rewarded with 3 marks while every incorrect MCQ will deduct 1 mark.
 Out of the 100 questions in the paper, most of them are MCQs.
 The number of non-MCQs varies every year.
 An online calculator is also provided to the test-takers.

 1. Questions are Application-Based